Count all Words

 ''')

-# query objects newer than start_date, only text/xml
+# query objects added between start_date and end_date, only text/xml

 filters = ['format:text/xml']